Uttar Pradesh: Medieval and early modern period

 In the 16th century, Babur, a Timurid descendant of Timur and Genghis Khan from Fergana Valley (modern-day Uzbekistan), swept across the Khyber Pass and founded the Mughal Empire, covering India, along with modern-day Afghanistan, Pakistan and Bangladesh.
 The Mughals were descended from Persianised Central Asian Turks (with significant Mongol admixture).
 In the Mughal era, Uttar Pradesh became the heartland of the empire.
 Mughal emperors Babur and Humayun ruled from Delhi.

 In 1540 an Afghan, Sher Shah Suri, took over the reins of Uttar Pradesh after defeating the Mughal King Humanyun.
 Sher Shah and his son Islam Shah ruled Uttar Pradesh from their capital at Gwalior.
 After the death of Islam Shah Suri, his prime minister Hemu became the de facto ruler of Uttar Pradesh, Bihar, Madhya Pradesh, and the western parts of Bengal.
-He was bestowed the title of Hemchandra Vikramaditya (title of Vikramāditya adopted from Vedic period) at his formal coronation took place at Purana Qila in Delhi on 7 October 1556.
+He was bestowed the title of Hemchandra Vikramaditya (title of Vikramāditya adopted from Vedic period) at his coronation at Purana Qila in Delhi on 7 October 1556.
 A month later, Hemu died in the Second Battle of Panipat, and Uttar Pradesh came under Emperor Akbar's rule.
 Akbar ruled from Agra and Fatehpur Sikri.

 In the 18th century, after the fall of Mughal authority, the power vacuum was filled by the Maratha Empire, in the mid-18th century, the Maratha army invaded the Uttar Pradesh region, which resulted in Rohillas losing control of Rohilkhand to the Maratha forces led by Raghunath Rao and Malha Rao Holkar.
 The conflict between Rohillas and Marathas came to an end on 18 December 1788 with the arrest of Ghulam Qadir, the grandson of Najeeb-ud-Daula, who was defeated by the Maratha general Mahadaji Scindia.
 In 1803–04, following the Second Anglo-Maratha War, when the British East India Company defeated the Maratha Empire, much of the region came under British suzerainty.